 Using NVDA to Evaluate Web Accessibility

-This article is designed to help users who are new to NonVisual Desktop Access (NVDA) - external link learn the basic controls for testing web content, and to serve as a reference for the occasional NVDA user.
+This article is designed to help users who are new to NonVisual Desktop Access (NVDA) learn the basic controls for testing web content, and to serve as a reference for the occasional NVDA user.
 NonVisual Desktop Access (NVDA) is a free and open source screen reader for the Microsoft Windows operating system.
 It supports over 20 languages and can run on any computer entirely from a USB drive with no installation.

 It is important to evaluate the accessibility of web content with a screen reader, but screen readers can be very complicated programs for the occasional user, so many people avoid them.
 This doesn't need to be the case.
 While screen readers are complicated, it is possible to test web content for accessibility without being a "power user."